My Neighbors Have Radon. Do I Need a System?

 Radon mitigation systems usually involve a vent pipe system and a fan, which work together to pull radon out of the home and release it into the air outside, where it dissipates harmlessly.
 The system configuration depends on the home's design and foundation type.

-Contact APEX Radon for Radon Mitigation Services in Colorado
+Contact APEX Radon for Radon Mitigation Services Near You in Colorado

 If your neighbors have identified radon, it could elevate your concern about radon gas, but only home-specific radon testing can determine the need for a mitigation system.